 of Genes in Space

 miniPCR created Genes in Space™ in 2015 in partnership with Boeing, with the goal of inspiring young minds to solve real-world problems in space biology.
-It has since been joined by partners Math for America (MfA), the Center for the Advancement of Science in Space (CASIS), New England Biolabs®, and sponsor FedEx.
+It has since been joined by sponsors New England Biolabs® and the ISS U.S. National Lab.

 miniPCR enables pioneering science

 We are proud of our more than 8,500 student contestants and their accomplishments.